uccser/cs-unplugged/docs/source/getting_started/basic_usage.rst

-We have a `Gulp`_ script to automate a bunch of tasks like copying and compressing images, compiling and compressing CSS, SCSS, and JavaScript, rendering Scratch block images, and displaying the website in an browser which automatically updates on template/CSS changes (note: the browser will not for content changes as this requires the ``loaddata`` command to be run).
+We have a `Gulp`_ script to automate a bunch of tasks like copying and compressing images, compiling and compressing CSS, SCSS, and JavaScript, rendering Scratch block images, and displaying the website in an browser which automatically updates on template/CSS changes (note: the browser will not update for content changes as this requires the ``loaddata`` command to be run).

 Running ``gulp`` from the command line will start this script, and open your preferred web browser to the homepage.